hikikomorime/openplayer/README.md

 sudo snap install ffmpeg
 ```

-## Get your scripts from this repository
+## Get your scripts from this repository and configure

 ### livestream.sh